contensis/docs-delivery-http/search/search-basics.md

 ### All fields

 All fields can be searched by specifying an asterisk (*) in the field id.
-Note there are some limitations, and the FreeText operator is not supported for all fields.
+Note, the only supported operator is FreeText.

 #### Example